 Metal Gear Solid 4: Guns of the Patriots

 armando: Let me just preface this review by saying this, I’m new to the world of Metal Gear Solid.
-Yes, I’ve never played any of the previous Metal Gear Solid (MGS) games so I’m coming into this with a somewhat fresh perspective, albeit I’m way behind when it comes to who’s who and what’s what.
+Yes, I’ve never played any of the previous Metal Gear Solid (MGS) games, usually too busy speculating on d2king items and the Diablo 2 market, so I’m coming into this with a somewhat fresh perspective, albeit I’m way behind when it comes to who’s who and what’s what.
 Luckily Hideo Kojima & Co. have been gracious enough to offer a MGS Database as a free download so you can familiarize yourself with who’s who and the story so far.
 What’s even better is that the database updates itself as you progress in the game, that way there are no spoilers.
 Ok, enough of that now, let’s look at how a newbie to the world of Snake enjoyed his final mission.

 Metal Gear Solid 4 starts out as a sneaking mission.
 Snake has grown old because of some disease he’s contracted that’s accelerated his aging process.
 It’s 2014 and all alone on a battlefield in the middle-east, you find Solid Snake is scrapping through his final mission.
 He’s trying to hold his deteriorating body together but it’s not easy.
 He’s now dealing in a world where global warfare has been privatized, Private Military Contractors (PMCs) rule the battlefield and are used for any occasion.
 The PMC’s are all injected with SOP, a system designed to control every soldier and weapon on the battlefield through the use of nanomachines.
 Unfortunately Liquid Ocelot, his twin clone, controls a large number of the worlds military companies and the SOP.
 He’s bent on world domination and ridding of Snake.